 From 2015 to 2017, the county improved the process for solar array permitting.
 Checklists and other guidance are now provided online.
 An ordinance amendment in 2017 ensured that solar is allowed as an accessory use in all zoning districts.

 In addition, Building Services streamlined the application process to three days for approval of a non-utility scale installation.
-They also streamlined the utilityscale inspection process.
-In 2017, Johnson County earned SolSmart Gold for its solar improvement efforts.
+The County also streamlined the utility-scale inspection process, and in 2017 earned SolSmart Gold for its solar improvement efforts.
+Looking forward, Johnson County intends to continue being a leader in supporting the development of renewable energy production in the county, including both privateand utility-scale solar and wind.